JoelLamata/DND-Obsidian/dm/compendium/races/half-elf.md

 > [!note] Excellent Ambassadors
 >
 > Many half-elves learn at an early age to get along with everyone, defusing hostility and finding common ground.
-As a race, they have elves grace without elves aloofness and human energy without human boorishness.
+As a race, they have elven grace without elven aloofness and human energy without human boorishness.
 They often make excellent ambassadors and go-betweens (except between elves and humans, since each side suspects the half-elf of favoring the other).
 ^excellent-ambassadors